Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 WIND 1013 - Wind Turbine Controls

-This course is designed to introduce students to the basic theory and operation of common industrial control systems used in the wind energy industry.
-Networking principles, protocols, and commonly used hardware types are examined.
-Students practice common troubleshooting and diagnostic techniques.
+This course introduces students to the theory and operation of industrial control systems used in the wind energy industry.
+Students examine networking principles, communication protocols, and commonly used control system hardware, and explore how these systems support turbine operation and monitoring.
+Practical activities focus on applying troubleshooting and diagnostic techniques aligned with industry practices.

 WIND 1020 - Wind Turbine Electrical Equipment and Distribution